 Meet our Team

 Amy Maund - Founder

 After visiting many countries around the globe Elisabeth traveled to Canada, and up to the north in 2019.
 She hails from Austria.
 With a bachelor’s degree in civil engineering, her practical skills and problem-solving abilities are excellent.
 She immediately fell in love with the north and decided to stay.
 If she’s not hanging out with a team of Canadian Inuit sled dogs or hiking 30 minutes through the bush to work each day, she’s certainly doing something interesting.
-Liz has been working for Laughing Lichen now for more than a year.
+Liz has been working for Laughing Lichen now for more than four years.
 She is an extremely hard worker and takes on any challenges that come her way; and completes everything she does with excellence.

 Liz loves everything outdoors, a great cook and she’s pretty darn good at making birch bark baskets.
 From camping, hunting for mushrooms, to fishing to hiking she loves an adventure.

 Ian grew up in Quebec, where he went on to study Geography at Concordia University.
 His passion for construction led him to getting his Timber Frame certificate and Red Seal in Carpentry.
 Having a builder on the team has allowed for Laughing Lichen’s new site to flourish and grow.
 In the off season, he can be found inside helping the team and doing IT work.
 His construction company is called Sherpa Timberworks. https://sherpatimberworks.ca/

 Being a parttime harvester for Laughing Lichen gives Martina an opportunity to spend many hours outdoors in the woods, observing nature and harvesting plants and berries.

 Martina has lived in Yellowknife for over 40 years and enjoys a variety of outdoor activities throughout the seasons of each year.
 Her knowledge of the area is extensive and she enjoys exploring and hiking to areas she has not yet been to.